 What is Social Media Surveillance doing today?

-Internal training is performed by someone who “seems to be pretty good at this stuff”, although they do not have any POI identification standards, data authentication, or data management training.
+Internal training is often performed by someone who “seems to be pretty good at this stuff”, although they do not have any POI identification standards, data authentication, or data management training.

 As long as the industry continues to focus on the initial cost of an investigation, the potential exists for continued claim losses, due to incomplete, incorrect, or inconclusive data recovery.